nexiality/documentation/userguide/IntroductionAndFAQ.md

 7. When all the steps in the spreadsheet have been executed, the output file is available for review and distribution.

-Using Nexial-designed spreadsheet with dropdown of commands (keywords), Step 1 can be greatly simplified.
+Using Nexial-designed spreadsheet with a dropdown (or pull-down) of commands (keywords), Step 1 can be greatly simplified.

 Step 3 through 7 can be a part of a larger CI/CD orchestration.